 The problem lends itself to collaborative working, both for children who are inexperienced at working in a group and children who are used to working in this way.
 By working together on this problem, the task is shared and therefore becomes more manageable than if working alone.

 Before tackling this problem, children will need experience of reading analogue clocks.
 It would be helpful to have a large demonstration clock available to use with them and of course referring to a 'real' clock on the wall of the classroom might also be useful.
-Alternatively (or as well), you could make use of an interactive version on your whiteboard, such as this free one
+Alternatively (or as well), you could make use of an interactive version on your whiteboard.

 Ask the children to work in pairs on the first part of the problem so that they are able to talk through their ideas with a partner.
 This sheet